-If you’re property is being renovated it’s important to ensure your home is adequately covered under a building renovation insurance policy, whether you remain living there or if you have temporarily moved out.
+If your property is being renovated it’s important to ensure your home is adequately covered under a home renovation insurance policy, whether you remain living there or if you have temporarily moved out.
 Standard home insurance will not provide cover for a property left empty for over 30 days in a year or undergoing building works.
-Our house renovation insurance includes:
+Our home renovation insurance includes:

 Having dealt with a variety of insurance requirements over a number of years we appreciate that not all risks are standard.
 As an independent insurance broker we are not tied to any specific insurer enabling us to select from a range of products suitable for your needs.
 We work closely with insurers and have access to options many of our competitors do not.

 They were very helpful in setting up renovation insurance on a ‘Project House’ that my wife and I have just bought.
 We’ve never done a substantial renovation on a house before, and their experience was reassuring.

 Non-standard risks can vary significantly and it is important you have the appropriate covers:

 Policies are flexible and built to suit the needs of your renovation project, including: